oddkiva/sara/README.md

 ParisTech](http://www.enpc.fr).

 Parts of the library may be be reused for applications in the industry as I do myself.
-If you are looking for real-time performance, the library is not made for this and look for OpenCV instead.
+The library is not designed for real-time critical applications and you should use **OpenCV** (among others) instead.
+In most use cases, the library should be fine otherwise.

 Time has flown.
 Years after years I try to keep the library alive but things happen a lot slowly.